aguazz/OSP_OUB/README.md

-# OSP_OUB: Optimal stopping problem  of an Ornstein-Uhlenbeck bridge
+Optimal stopping problem of an Ornstein-Uhlenbeck bridge

 ## Description:
 This function computes the Optimal Stopping Boundary Boundary (OSB) that maximizes the mean of an Ornstein-Uhlenbeck Bridge (OUB)